Rental – classes of depreciable property

 Condominiums

 A condominium unit in a building belongs to the same class as the building.
-For example, if you own a condominium in a Class 3 building, the unit in the building is Class 3 rental property.
+For example, if you own a condominium in a building that is a Class 3 property, the unit in the building is a Class 3 rental property.
 If the whole building qualifies as a Class 31 or Class 32 rental property (a multiple-unit residential building), then each unit within the building is a Class 31 or Class 32 rental property.
 For more information, go to Interpretation Bulletin IT-304, Condominiums.

 Leasehold interest in real property that is a rental property